janekc/firewall-bot/README.md

 In any case, please take a look at the last steps of the installation - even using pipenv you will have to manually install deltachat and subsequently deltabot.

 The following step-by-step guide has been tested on a fresh installation of Ubuntu 20.04.2 LTS (generic kernel), it *should* also apply to lower versions and/or other debian-based distributions (but not guaranteed...).
+IPv6 will be disabled!

 - Make sure you are actually logged in as root (using sudo or sudo su will probably result in problems with PATH)
 ```